Changissnz/nu_merchant_principal/README.md

 or a seller of gratification.
 But such conduct does not have to be perverse.
-The conduct is by a mask hiding a disfigured force; nothing much but uncertainty of the power the prideful, in this context, wishes to project can be gathered.
-Knowing that some things have happened, for the better or the worse, because of pride, but to not able to draw the connection between the doer to the alleged commander of the doer, that most prideful one, becomes something like another chain of events that could be called "humiliating" and "unserious" with objection not of an entirely absolute degree.
+The conduct is by a mask hiding a disfigured force; nothing much but uncertainty of the elements in the power the prideful, in this context, wishes to project can be gathered.
+Knowing that some things have happened, for the better or the worse, because of pride, but to not able to draw the connection from the doer to an alleged commander of the doer, that most prideful one, becomes something like another chain of events that could be called "humiliating" and "unserious", with objection not of an entirely absolute degree.